Get 60% Off & Free Shipping While Stocks Last

 Bad breath may indicate dental concerns.

 Though mild halitosis may not be an emergency, your cat’s teeth must be examined the next time you visit the vet.
-But severe halitosis should be treated urgently.

 Additionally, keep an eye out for excessive drooling and mouth bleeding.

 If your cat gets an oral infection, the bacteria may spread throughout the body.
-The heart and other organs may be affected.

 Wheezing, shallow breathing, panting, or abnormal breathing difficulties are very serious.